What Are the Costs of Used vs New Mobile Homes in Arizona?

 Yes, it is generally cheaper to buy a used mobile home compared to a new one.

-Used mobile homes in Phoenix often sell for $10,000 to $90,000, depending on age, condition, and location, while new models typically cost $54,000 to $200,000 or more, especially for double-wide or triple-wide units.
+Used mobile homes in Arizona often sell for $10,000 to $90,000, depending on age, condition, and location, while new models typically cost $54,000 to $200,000 or more, especially for double-wide or triple-wide units.
+To get more accurate assumption, a mobile home cost calculator can help to find out home prices according to its size, age, region and other important factors.

 Mobile Home Cost Comparison: New vs Used – Pros and Cons